 Status of the figures:

-The figures are definite until the year 2019.
+The figures of the wages and the total building costs are definite until the year 2019.
+The building materials are definite until February 2020.

-Figures of May 2020 have been added and the figures of the wages of 2019 and the building materials of December and year 2019 have become definite.
+Figures of July 2020 have been added and the figures of the building materials of February 2020 have become definite.

 When will new figures be published?